 “I love you,” he says, simply, shrugging his arm over my shoulder and pulling me closer to him.
 We’re sitting in the middle of the beach, dogs kicking sand wildly with their feet and children laughing all around us, an airplane soaring overhead.
 I remember just weeks ago when I was the one in the sky looking down at this exact shore, smiling in my window seat at the dogs like mini black and brown and white ants, chasing after Frisbees and jumping through the waves.
 They looked so happy from above; their lives so easy.
 Just watching them made me want to cry at the simplicity of it all.

-My boyfriend turns towards me and I look him in the eyes; they’re a crystal blue-grey that mirrors the ocean waves.
+My boyfriend turns towards me and I look him in the eyes; they’re a crystal blue-grey that compliments the ocean waves.
 I always thought blue eyes in men were mysterious, dangerous even.
 I was always cautioned that eyes were the windows to the soul, but to be careful about what stories they may be hiding.
 These eyes hold a past, but they tell a story of man who no longer walks in those same shoes.
-These eyes hold mine and I see the cloudy sky, the seagulls, the dogs, the effortless smile on my face reflected back to me.
+These eyes hold mine and I see the cloudy sky, the seagulls, the dogs, the effortless smile on my face mirrored back to me.

 “I love you too,” I say, leaning my head on his shoulder.
 He smells like salt and cologne and skin and other scents I can’t quite put a name to, I only know that they are his.
 And simultaneously mine.